Colleges listed in alphabetical order.

 Parker College of Business

-The Parker College of Business houses the School of Accountancy and the Departments of Finance and Economics, Information Systems, Logistics and Supply Chain Management, Management, and Marketing.
-In addition, it oversees the Business Innovation Group, Bureau of Business Research and Economic Development, the Center for Entrepreneurial Learning and Leadership, Small Business Development Center, Veterans Business Outreach Center, the Center for Forensic Studies in Accounting, the Southern Center for Logistics and Intermodal Transportation, the Center for Sales Excellence and the Center for Retail Studies.
+The Parker College of Business houses the School of Accountancy and the Departments of Economics, Finance, Enterprise Systems and Analytics, Logistics and Supply Chain Management, Management, and Marketing.
+In addition, it oversees the Business Innovation Group, the Southern Center for Logistics and Intermodal Transportation, and the Center for Retail Studies.

 For more information, visit GeorgiaSouthern.edu/business.